Foreign policy of the Biden administration: Human rights

 In early February 2021, soon after taking office, the Biden returned the United States to the United Nations Human Rights Council (which the Trump administration withdrew from in 2018) and directed the State Department "to re-engage immediately and robustly" with the council; Blinken, Biden's secretary of state, said that "The best way to improve the Council, so it can achieve its potential, is through robust and principled U.S. leadership."

 Biden also rescinded the Mexico City Policy.
-The policy, first adopted under Reagan, has been alternately imposed under Republican administrations and rescinded under Democratic ones, and was extended in scope under Trump.
+The policy, first adopted under Reagan, had been alternately imposed under Republican administrations and rescinded under Democratic ones, and was extended in scope under Trump.
 Biden's repeal of the rule was welcomed by, among other, Doctors Without Borders and Amnesty International.
 Biden also withdrew the U.S. from the Geneva Consensus Declaration, an anti-abortion declaration that the U.S. had joined under Trump, and restored funding to the UN Population Fund.

 COVID-19 pandemic response and global health

 Biden signed an executive order on his first day in office, halting the U.S. withdrawal from the World Health Organization that Trump had ordered (but which had not yet taken effect).
 Biden also appointed Dr. Anthony Fauci, the U.S. government's chief infectious disease scientist, as the head of the delegation to the WHO.
-The U.S. has been the largest financial contributor to the WHO, providing roughly one-fifth of its annual budget.
+The U.S. had been the largest financial contributor to the WHO, providing roughly one-fifth of its annual budget.
 Fauci stated the US would meet its financial obligations of $400-$500 million/year, and rejoin the COVAX global framework for vaccinating people in low to middle-income countries which had been stalled by lack of funding.

 Biden renewed COVID-19-related travel bans barring non-U.S. nationals from several parts of the world, including the Schengen Area, Ireland, the United Kingdom, and Brazil, from entering the U.S. These bans had initially been imposed by Trump, but before leaving office Trump had ordered that the bans expire on January 26, 2021.
 The day before the travel bans were set to expire, Biden extended them and also added South Africa to the list of affected countries.
 The bans on entry by mainland Chinese and Iranian nationals were not scheduled to expire by Trump and remained in place.